theos/theos.dev/docs/Variables.md

 - XXX_ORION_DEFAULT_BACKEND (str)
   - The Orion backend you'd like to use (default: `Substrate`)
   - See https://orion.theos.dev/Enums/Backends.html

+- XXX_FILES (str)
+  - Files to compile
+  - Space-separated list or any other standard GNU Make convention

 - XXX_SWIFT_FILES (str)
   - Swift files you'd like to compile